NexPlayer/Android-SDK/advanced.md

 #### native int audioSetParam (int uiAudioMode, int uiEffectStrength, int uiBassStrength)

-This audio effect interface enhances sound on NexPlayer™ but is only available in some product categories.
+This audio effect interface enhances sound on NexPlayer but is only available in some product categories.

 > **Note** The audio effects available in this interface are optional.
 The availability of each NexSound audio component can be checked by calling getProperty on the property related to the component to be checked, namely one of: